wangxiaoyunanne/docs/source/hive_geolocation.html.md

 ### Notes on other pieces of this workload

 Geolocation calls a lot of CUDA math functions (`sin`, `cos`, `atan`, `atan2`, `median`, `mean`, `fminf`, `fmaxf`, etc.).
 Some of these micro-workloads can also leverage the GPU's parallelism; for example, a mean could be implemented using `reduce-mean/sum`.
 We currently don't have these math operators exposed within Gunrock in such a way they can be used in graph applications.

+### Research Potential

+Further research is required to study Geolocation's dynamic parallelism pattern, it's memory access behavior, compute resource utilization, implementation details (API and core) and load balancing startegies for dynamic parallelism on the GPUs.
+Studying and understanding this pattern can allow us to create a more generalized approach for load balancing `parallel -> serial -> parallel` type of problems.
+It further invokes the question of studying when dynamic parallelism is better than mapping an alogirthm to a more conventional static approach (if possible).